Interested in learning how to sell life insurance successfully?

 When you recruit and train life insurance agents to sell, you make a small portion in commission on each of their sales.

-And since I have agents who are selling life insurance, I continue to make an income.
+And since I have agents who are learning how to sell life insurance, I continue to make an income.

 Don’t Want To Recruit?
 That’s Fine.